Draft Research Plan

 1. a.
 What are the benefits of statins in reducing the incidence of cardiovascular disease (CVD)–related morbidity or mortality or all-cause mortality in asymptomatic adults without prior CVD events?

-2. a.
-What are the harms of statin treatment?
+2. What are the harms of statin treatment?

-3. How do the benefits and harms of statin treatment vary according to its intensity?
+3. How do the benefits and harms of statin treatment vary according to its potency?

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.